 Regardless of whether you are deep cleaning your jewelry, it is always a good option to take your favorite pieces to a professional jeweler who will remove all dirt, salt, and other particles that can damage your jewelry.
 They will also look at the setting of your pieces to ensure no gemstones are loose.

-To increase the longevity of your jewelry, store them away in a cool and dark place whenever they are not in use.
+To increase the longevity of your stunning jewelry, such as a stunning cuff ring from Gin and Grace, store them away in a cool and dark place whenever they are not in use.
 After spending the day under the sun, clean your pieces and store them away as sunlight can cause some stones to fade in color.
 You can even include a packet of silica inside your jewelry container to keep the pieces from tarnishing.
 The silica packets absorb all moisture and keep the jewelry looking fresh.

 Gin and Grace offers jewelry cleaning services for their customers.
 You can avail of annual jewelry cleaning for the pieces you have purchased from our store, completely free of charge.
 Head over to your nearest Gin and Grace store today!